geudde/attic-chest/pages/13.reference/01.porden/docs.md

 As thro' the gulf the mingled legions pour,

-Tumultuous still ! an inexhausted store,
+Tumultuous still! an inexhausted store,

 In vain the Sylphs impede them as they rise,